Coronavirus: the steps to a vaccine

 Find out more about paracetamol on the NHS website

 If you do experience any of these side effects, they're likely to last no longer than a week.
-But if they get worse, or if you're concerned, you should call NHS 111 and explain your symptoms – let them know you've had a vaccination.
+But if they get worse, or if you're concerned, you should call 111 and explain your symptoms – let them know you've had a vaccination.

 Any side effects you experience can also be reported to the MHRA Yellow Card Scheme by your doctor.

 Serious reactions to vaccines are uncommon but can happen.
 People with an allergy to the ingredients of the vaccine should not receive it – however, those with other allergies (such as to food and other medicines) are able to.
-If you’re concerned, speak to your healthcare professional for further advice.
+If you’re concerned, speak to your doctor or healthcare professional for further advice.

 There are many types of vaccine, but the purpose of a vaccine is always the same: to train our immune system to respond to a germ as if it has seen it before and remembers how to tackle it.
 There are vaccines against illnesses caused by all sorts of germs, but as coronavirus is caused by a type of virus, we’ll focus on those here.